Osvaldo Ramirez Castillo

 November 10 – December 21

-Catastrophe, Memory, Reconciliation is a collection of mixed-media drawings, stop-motion animations, and a sawdust tapestry—all of which characterize a broad and interdisciplinary approach to drawing.
-Castillo’s works generate personal mythic narratives that explore the contemporary social realities of collective memory, historical trauma, and cultural identity.
-He draws on imagery from a multitude of sources, including pre-Colombian mythology, Salvadoran folklore, and iconography from both the past and present to embody a common struggle with a conflicted history.
+Catastrophe, Memory, Reconciliation is a collection of mixed-media drawings, stop-motion animations, and a sawdust tapestry that characterize an interdisciplinary approach to drawing to generate personal mythic narratives that explore collective memory, historical trauma, and cultural identity.
+Castillo draws on imagery from a multitude of sources, including pre-Colombian mythology, Salvadoran folklore, and iconography from both the past and present.

-Castillo’s works often depict the human body as both a symbol and site for trauma, which invokes the experiences of political conflict in El Salvador during Castillo’s early youth.
-He was born and raised during the El Salvador civil war in the 1980s and, in lieu of this conflict, his family immigrated to Canada in 1989.
-Castillo describes the period as a time of “personal and collective experience of war and loss,” which carried with it a lasting and resonating impact on Salvadoran identity and collective experience.
+Castillo’s works often depict the human body as both a symbol and site for trauma, which invokes experiences in El Salvador during his early youth.
+Castillo was born and raised in El Salvador, but his family struggled with the civil war in the 80s and, as a result, they immigrated to Canada in 1989.
+Castillo describes the period as a time of “personal and collective experience of war and loss.”

 Catastrophe, Memory, Reconciliation will be at Arnica Artist-Run Centre from November 10 to December 21.